 Hand out the Worksheet: Identity Web (PDF | Google) (1/student) or a large piece of blank paper.
 Students can also use their ThinkGive Journals.
 Students write their name in the center box, then add as many character traits as they want (minimum 6-8).
-Encourage them to include both visible and invisible parts of their identities.
+Students should add words they use to identify themselves (indicated by arrows pointing away from the center box) and words others may use to identify them (indicated by arrows pointing toward their name in the center box).
+Encourage students to include both visible and invisible parts of their identities.